MikeJollie2707/MichaelBot/docs/docs/commands/currency.md

 <!-- omit in toc -->
-# Currency commands [DEVELOPING]
+# Currency commands [INCOMPLETE]

-*This section is labeled as [DEVELOPING], which means the function/command is currently under development and not available for testing.*
+*This section is labeled as [INCOMPLETE], will be updated in the future.*

 These are commands that involve fake economy.
 All items and currencies are shared across guilds.
+For further guides, refer to [this](#../currency/currency_start.md).

 <!-- omit on toc -->
 ## Table of Contents